ojsde/shariff/README.md

 ## System Requirements

-This plugin is compatible with OJS 3.x version.
+This plugin is compatible with OJS 3.x version and OMP 3.x version.

 ## Installation